Please ensure Javascript is enabled for purposes of website accessibility

 From March 1, 2021 single-use plastic straws, stirrers and cutlery including bioplastic, were prohibited in South Australia.

-From March 1, 2022 any product made from oxo-degradable plastic is also banned.
+From March 1, 2022 any products made from oxo-degradable plastic were also banned.
 Oxo-degradable plastic products will also be prohibited from sale, supply or distribution.
 Unlike the ban on polystyrene, it will also be an offence to manufacture or produce oxo-degradable plastic in South Australia.
 Oxo-degradable plastic products have additives which enable the plastic to break down into tiny fragments (‘microplastics’) which do not completely decompose.

 For information about acceptable alternatives for oxo-degradable plastic products contact your supplier.